KN2222/EEET2574-Assignment-1/README.md

 ![Plot showing data trends](/asset/plot.png)

-1. Weather Records Comparison Between Two Cities
+1. Comparison of Weather Records Between Two Cities

-Key Observations:

-Consistency in Data:<br>
+Consistency in Data:
 Ho Chi Minh City's recorded temperatures exhibit minimal variation between temp, temp_max, and temp_min.
 This suggests consistent weather conditions during the data collection period.
 Hanoi also shows identical values for temp, temp_max, and temp_min throughout the dataset, which might indicate a lack of detailed temperature range measurements or simplified data reporting.
-Data Collection Quality:

-Overall Temperatures:<br>
-Ho Chi Minh City shows consistently higher temperatures (around 31-32°C) compared to Hanoi (around 19-20°C), reflecting the difference in climate between the tropical south and the temperate north of Vietnam.
+Ho Chi Minh City presents values of about 31-32°C, while Hanoi has about 19-20°C, which indicates the climatic difference between the tropical south and the temperate north of the country.
 2. Temperature - Humidity - Pressure Relations

 2. Humidity vs. Pressure:

-Hanoi exhibits higher pressure values (around 1018 hPa) compared to Ho Chi Minh City (around 1007 hPa).
-This difference aligns with the city's location and its seasonal weather patterns.
-Ho Chi Minh City shows higher humidity levels (around 60-68%) compared to Hanoi (50-60%).
+Hanoi has a higher value of pressure of about 1018 hPa, whereas Ho Chi Minh City has about 1007 hPa.
+This is due to the city's position and seasonal weather conditions.
+Ho Chi Minh City is a bit more humid, with an average of 60-68%, while Hanoi has an average of 50-60%.
+Although the humidity is lower in Hanoi, its pressure is higher, which could make it more stable.
+Ho Chi Minh City is thus expected to feel warmer and less comfortable due to its higher humidity.

+# Practical Implications of the Project

+1. Practical Problem
+   Nowadays, the ability to process and analyze enormous volumes of data in different formats in real time poses serious challenges for organizations.
+Such challenges are critical in sectors such as aerospace, where huge decisions depend on the amalgamation of multiple data streams from weather conditions, sentiment of the public, to technical parameters.
+For instance, a successful rocket launch depends on several levels of data observation to foresee hazards, evaluate public opinion, and respond to environmental conditions in real time.
+Understanding this real-time public sentiment on Twitter can be crucial for making strategic decisions in areas related to marketing or disaster management, among others.

+2. Solution through Big Data Analysis
+   This project addresses these challenges by leveraging Big Data technologies to process, store, and analyze large datasets in real time.
+Key components include:

+- Data Integration and Aggregation: The system will be able to collect real-time data from various sources, including but not limited to SpaceX launch data, Twitter sentiment, weather reports, and simulated scenarios to ensure a holistic view for decision-making.
+- Real-Time Insights and Automation: From a practical perspective, the project grants real-time insights, hence enabling rapid, informed organizational decisions with seamless data streaming with Apache Kafka and scalable, distributed storage in Cassandra.
+- Scalability and Efficiency: The system was developed to meet the demands for high-volume and high-velocity data in a consistent performance manner that makes the system ideal for very large industrial applications.

-Impact on Weather Quality:<br>
+3. Impact
-Despite lower humidity in Hanoi, its higher pressure might lead to more stable weather conditions.
-On the other hand, Ho Chi Minh City's higher humidity could make it feel warmer and less comfortable.
+   From addressing high volume, velocity, and variety, this Big Data project demonstrates how real-time analytics can be applied to operational efficiency, risk management, and citizen engagement.
+Be it for aerospace, public safety, or customer relationships, this is the approach that enables organizations and businesses to transform complex data streams into truly usable, actionable insight.